-This means if the peloton bike had a software update or you’ve experienced the loss of electrical power (e.g. power outage), it could make your profile information disappear.
+This means if the peloton bike had a software update or you’ve experienced a loss of electrical power (e.g. power outage), it could make your profile information disappear.

-- Check your profile – The easiest way to fix this issue is to updated all your information in the settings.
-After you re enter your personal data you should start to see the heart rate zones again.
+The easiest way to fix this issue is to update all your information in the settings.
+After you re-enter your personal data you should start to see the heart rate zones again.

 Problems with peloton heart rate monitors are common.